M-Shaheer-Raza/Panaversity-Projects/6. Countdown Timer Python Project/README.md

 # Countdown Timer Python Project

-## Overview
+## Description
-The **Countdown Timer Python Project** is a simple console-based application that allows users to input a time duration in seconds, and the program will count down until reaching zero.
-It demonstrates the use of loops, user input handling, time management, and system commands to clear the console.
+The Countdown Timer is a Python program that allows users to input a countdown duration in seconds.
+It then counts down from the specified time, displaying the remaining time in `MM:SS` format.
+Once the time reaches zero, a message is shown indicating that the timer has completed.

 ## Features
-- Allows the user to set a countdown timer in seconds
+- Accepts user input for the countdown time in seconds.
-- Displays the remaining time dynamically
+- Displays the countdown in `MM:SS` format.
+- Validates input to ensure the entered value is a positive integer.
+- Repeats the prompt until a valid input is provided.
-- Clears the console to provide a clean countdown display
+- Displays "Timer Completed!" when the countdown finishes.
-- Handles invalid user input gracefully
-- Allows manual interruption using `CTRL + C`

-## How to Use
+## How It Works
-1. Run the script in a Python environment.
-2. Enter the number of seconds for the countdown.
+1. The program asks the user for the desired countdown time in seconds.
+2. The user is prompted until a valid positive integer is provided.
-3. The timer will start counting down, updating the remaining time every second.
+3. The countdown starts and the remaining time is displayed in `MM:SS` format.
-4. When the countdown reaches zero, a message "Time's up!" is displayed.
-5. To exit early, press `CTRL + C`.
+4. The program waits for 1 second between each countdown update.
+5. Once the timer reaches zero, the program prints "Timer Completed!" to indicate the end.

 ## Project Structure
 ```
-Project_6_Countdown_Timer/
+Countdown-Timer/
 │── countdown_timer.py  # Main script
 │── README.md           # Project documentation
 ```

-## Code Explanation
-- **`get_user_time()`**: Prompts the user for a valid countdown duration.
-- **`clear_console()`**: Clears the console for a better user experience.
-- **`countdown_timer(seconds)`**: Performs the countdown and updates the display every second.
-- **`main()`**: Runs the program and handles user input.

 ## Example Output
 ```
-Enter the countdown time in seconds: 5
+Enter the time in seconds: 120
+02:00
+01:59
+...

-Countdown Timer
+Timer Completed!
-Time remaining: 5 seconds
-Time remaining: 4 seconds
-Time remaining: 3 seconds
-Time remaining: 2 seconds
-Time remaining: 1 second
-Time's up!
 ```